hasankzl/react-flexy-table/README.md

   font-weight: bold;
 }
 ```
-you can olsu change the global search input style with override this classes
+you can also change the global search input style with override this classes

 ```
 rtf-gs-input